Shanghai Rummy (Rules and Gameplay Instructions)

 10. Round: 3 runs of five cards

-• Once you’ve melded all the required sets and runs, you are “down.”
-You continue playing, however, by adding cards either to your older melds or to those of your opponents.
-At this stage, you cannot buy cards anymore.
+They continue playing, however, by adding cards either to their own older melds or to those of their opponents.
+At this stage, the players cannot buy cards anymore.

 Buying cards